reactjs/react.dev/src/content/reference/react/cache.md

   // ...
 }
 ```
-Here, both components call the <CodeStep step={3}>same memoized function</CodeStep> exported from `./getWeekReport.js` to read and write to the same cache.
+Here, both Components call the <CodeStep step={3}>same memoized function</CodeStep> exported from `./getWeekReport.js` to read and write to the same cache.
 </Pitfall>

 ### Share a snapshot of data {/*take-and-share-snapshot-of-data*/}

 To share a snapshot of data between components, call `cache` with a data-fetching function like `fetch`.
-When multiple components make the same data fetch, only one request is made and the data returned is cached and shared across components.
-All components refer to the same snapshot of data across the server render.
+When multiple Components make the same data fetch, only one request is made and the data returned is cached and shared across components.
+All Components refer to the same snapshot of data across the server render.

 ```js [[1, 4, "city"], [1, 5, "fetchTemperature(city)"], [2, 4, "getTemperature"], [2, 9, "getTemperature"], [1, 9, "city"], [2, 14, "getTemperature"], [1, 14, "city"]]
 import {cache} from 'react';